Hello, how can we help you?

 • Responsive form: allows for creating a responsive form and associating it with the table being edited.

-• Form designer: allows for accessing the form designer to change the design of the selected form or responsive form.
+• Form editor: allows for accessing the form editor to change the design of the selected form or responsive form.

 • Form data: allows for editing the data of the selected form.